stevenbrix/snake-via-msbuild/README.md

 # snake-via-msbuild
+As we all know, MSBuild is an incredibly powerful tool - you can do practically anything you want!!

-The classic snake game executed through MSBuild scripts
+I've recreated the classic snake game executed through MSBuild scripts.

-# How to
+# How-To
 Clone this repository and then run `dotnet build` to play the action packed snake game